 Direction

-There are 762 bicycle parking spaces in the immediate vicinity of Bamberg station.
-330 of these are free bike stations.
+There are 762 bicycle parking spaces in the immediate vicinity of Bamberg railway station.
+330 of these are chargeable cycle stations.

-With the DB app Rad+, you can collect kilometres cycled in the participating cities and then exchange them for discounts or rewards at exclusive partners.
+With the DB Rad+ app, kilometres cycled in the participating cities can be collected and then exchanged for discounts or rewards with exclusive partners.

 Ludwigstr.
 6